 pN0: Cancer has not spread to the regional lymph nodes.

-pN2: Cancer has spread to more than one inguinal lymph node on the same side or both sides of the body.
+pN2: Cancer has spread to 3 or more inguinal lymph nodes on 1 or both sides of the body.

-Distant metastasis.
-The “M” in the TNM system indicates whether the cancer has spread from the penis to other parts of the body.
+The “M” in the TNM system describes whether the cancer has spread from the penis to other parts of the body, called metastasis.

 M1: There is metastasis to parts of the body other than the penis and the regional lymph nodes.

-Stage I: A low-grade cancer that has grown just below the superficial layer of skin.
+Stage I: A low-grade cancer that has grown just below the surface layer of skin but not to nerves, lymph vessels, or blood vessels.
 It has not spread to lymph nodes or distant parts of the body (T1a, N0, M0).

-Stage II: The cancer is invasive and is high grade and/or has grown into blood or lymph vessels and/or into the internal chambers of the penis and/or the urethra.
-It has not spread to lymph nodes or distant parts of the body (T1b, T2, or T3; N0, M0).
+Stage IIA: The cancer is high grade or has grown into blood vessels, lymph vessels, or nerves.
+Or it has grown into the corpus spongiosum and may or may not have grown into the urethra.
+It has not spread to lymph nodes or distant parts of the body (T1b or T2; N0, M0).

-Stage IIIa: The cancer has grown no further than the urethra, and has spread to one groin lymph node, but has not spread to distant parts of the body (T1, T2, or T3; N1, M0).
+Stage IIIA: The tumor has not grown beyond the penis and urethra.
+It has spread to 1 to 2 groin lymph nodes but not to distant parts of the body (T1, T2, or T3; N1, M0).

-Stage IIIb: The cancer has grown no further than the urethra, and has spread to more than one groin lymph node, but it has not spread to pelvic lymph nodes or distant parts of the body (T1, T2, or T3; N2, M0).
+Stage IIIB: The tumor has not grown beyond the penis and urethra but has spread to 3 or more groin lymph nodes.
+It has not spread outside the groin lymph nodes, to the pelvic lymph nodes, or to distant parts of the body (T1, T2, or T3; N2, M0).

 Stage IV: Any of the following:

-- The cancer has grown into nearby tissues (T4, any N, any M).
+The cancer has grown into nearby tissues, such as the pubic bone, the scrotum, or the prostate (T4, any N, any M).

-- The cancer has spread to one or more inguinal (groin) lymph nodes, and it has grown from that lymph node into the surrounding tissue in the groin (any T, N3, any M).
+The cancer has grown from the groin lymph nodes into the surrounding tissue (any T, N3, any M).

-- The cancer has spread to at least one lymph node in the pelvis (any T, N3, any M) and/or to distant lymph nodes outside the pelvis or to other parts of the body (any T, any N, M1).
+The cancer has spread to distant parts of the body (any T, any N, M1).